zerjioang/SSDD_01_miniTorrent/README.md

 Team 1 Minitorrent tracker project.

-**This project is no loger supported, but it is licensed under GNUv3 so that following that license, you can continue working on it.**
+**This project is no longer supported, but it is licensed under GNUv3 so that following that license, you can continue working on it.**

 # Contribution